Data Science Internships Overview

 • to be enrolled in a PhD programme in a qualitative field of study (such as mathematics, statistics, data engineering, computer science, data science, physics, …) during the course of the internship.

-• to provide a statement of current PhD supervisor support stating that the student is able to conduct this work alongside their study or that the student will take a break from their current funding whilst conducting this work
+• to provide a statement of current PhD supervisor support stating that the student is able to conduct this work alongside their study ~or that the student will take a break from their current funding whilst conducting this work~.

 Timelines

-Applications Open - Early October
+Applications Open - Start of October

-Applications Close - Early November
+Applications Close - End of October

-Interviews - Late November
+Interviews - Mid to late November

-January Wave Start - Mid-January
+January Wave Start - Mid-January (Flexible)

-June Wave Start - Mid-June
+June Wave Start - Mid-April (Flexible)

 How to Apply